edtechhub/zotero-edtechhub/Zotero7.md

 * Stuff that lived in `EdTechHubMain.constructor` and `EdTechHubMain.init` have been moved into `EdTechHubMain.startup`, which is called on startup.
 * Overlays don't work anymore in Zotero 7, so the UI construction has been moved into `EdTechHubMain.ui`.
 This adds a convenience method to create XUL elements for the ui.
 These have a CSS class to mark them for removal if the ETH plugin is shut down/removed.
 * Translations have been moved to `locale/en-US/zotero-edtechhub.ftl`.
 This is the new localization system for Zotero 7.
 It does not work for Zotero 6, so I've added a kludge; since the ETH plugin only has english translations anyway, I have the build bake the strings into the plugin.
 This will have to change in due time, but we can probably wait until Zotero 7 is GA and remove the kludge.
 Should it be necessary I have a way to load the strings for other languages, but this is simplest for now.
+* Zotero 7 doesn't support resource: and skin: URLs anymore, so moved these both to content, which is still supported with the aom loader in bootstrap.ts

 I think this is broadly it.
 Please go over the code and ask about things that are unclear.
 The easiest way to get an overview of what changed is to run a `git diff` between the `gh-88` branch and the `master` branch.